All Episodes

 Santorum can't win because he's too conservative.

-Uh Tea Party needs to stop making demands of Boehner and company.
+Tea Party needs to stop making demands of Boehner and company.

-The conservatives are good are screwing everything up.
+The conservatives are screwing everything up.

-The Republican establishment is essentially saying that the conservatives are screwing everything up, making a mess of this.
+The Republican establishment is essentially saying that the conservatives are screwing everything up, making a Mess of this.

 That if it weren't for the conservatives, which is just the party, if it weren't for the conservatives, Romney would have had the nomination sewn up by now, damn it.

-If it weren't for the conservatives, all this would be done, and everything would be hunky-dory.
+If it weren't for the conservatives, all this would be done and everything would be hunky-dory.

 It's funny.